akazad13/shopizy/README.md

 ## 🧪 Running Tests

-To run the automated tests for this system, execute the following command in the root directory:
+To run the automated tests, execute the following command in the root directory:

 ```sh
 dotnet test
 ```

+The solution includes:
-This will run all unit tests across the Application, Domain, and Infrastructure layers.
+-   **Unit Tests**: Logic verification for Domain, Application, and Infrastructure layers.
+-   **Integration Tests**: End-to-end API and Database verification using **Testcontainers** (PostgreSQL).

 ## 🤝 Contributing